Body Proportions, height, body parts, bones, and Egyptian art

 Overview

-This page includes activities for: body part measurements & height, their ratios, Egyptian art use of proportion, and Greek sculpture and more.
+Learners measure body parts and compare their ratios to height and the use of ratio in Egyptian art , Greek sculpture and more.
 Learners can explore proportion of body parts and a person's height with diagrams, scatter plots, graphs, and regression lines.

 Focus questions